TimothyDanielQlik/git-site/docs/complete.md

 1. `git push`

-## Cleanup
+## Writer's checklist

-Cleanup refers to the steps from start to finish.
+The writer's checklist refers to the steps from start to finish.
 A feature is finished when the feature has been cherry-picked to `master` and the local branch is deleted.
 You should have a checklist whenever you create a new branch.

 ### Example checklist